JMousqueton/ransomware.live/.github/README.md

 - [Josh Highet](https://github.com/joshhighet) for the original [ransomwatch](https://github.com/joshhighet/ransomwatch) project.
 - [Ransomlook](https://github.com/RansomLook/Ransomlook) for ideas of new features included in [Ransomware.live](https://www.ransomware.live).
+- [Valéry Rieß-Marchive](https://twitter.com/ValeryMarchive) for the ideas and his involvement in the cyber community.

 ## 📜 License